ADOPTION SYSTEM IN HUNGARY

 - salary check

-- preparation course for prospective parents (40 hours).
+- preparation course for prospective parents (40 hours) – not compulsory, but suggested.
 Main message: the child must know from a young age that she is adopted!

 Failing the process is really rare, but the waiting time for the child can be long.
 Average waiting time: 3-4 years (strongly depends on the age, health etc. of the child wanted and the parent’s situation)